 Bologna has a great range of accommodation, and you may find that prices here, particularly in low season, offer much better value than more traditional Italian cities – especially compared to the likes of Venice or Rome for instance.

 The city centre will be the best location to base yourself, allowing you to easily stroll around and visit all the sights, a bonus if you are just here for a short break or weekend getaway.
 The charming streets are wonderful to stay on, with great restaurants and bars found all over the historic area.
-You can find a few budget dormitories, but most hotels are aimed mid-range or higher.
+You can find a few budget dormitories or Airbnbs, but most hotels are aimed mid-range or higher.

 Tours to do in Bologna